Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-23-xamarin-forms-shell.md

 * Add a new 'Controls' folder under your Xamarin.Forms shared code project.
 * Within this folder, add a new XAML ContentView called 'FlyoutHeader.xaml'.
-* In 'AppShell.xaml', add a namespace for the new Controls namespace to the <Shell> tag:
+* In 'AppShell.xaml', add a namespace for the new Controls namespace to the &lt;Shell&gt; tag:
 {% highlight xml %}
 {% raw %}
 xmlns:controls="clr-namespace:XFShellDemo.Controls"
 {% endraw %}
 {% endhighlight %}
-* Add the new Flyout Header control to the <Shell.FlyoutHeader> property, between <Shell.Resources> and <FlyoutItem>:
+* Add the new Flyout Header control to the &lt;Shell.FlyoutHeader&gt; property, between &lt;Shell.Resources&gt; and &lt;FlyoutItem&gt;:
 {% highlight xml %}
 {% raw %}
 <Shell.FlyoutHeader>